MukulMaheshwari/s3_api/README.md

-# s3_api
+# S3 Api
-S3 api to list bucket content
+# S3 api to list bucket content

 Written in flask, this api list contents in bucket on AWS.